This Privacy Notice was last updated on 12 October 2021.

 International transfers of personal information

-Your personal information may be transferred to and stored outside the European Economic Area (EEA).
-If we transfer your personal information outside the EEA to someone or some organisation other than yourself, it will be only:
+Your personal data may be transferred to and stored outside the European Economic Area (EEA).
+If we transfer your personal data outside the EEA to someone or some organisation other than yourself, it will be only:

 - To a recipient located in a country which provides an adequate level of protection for your personal information; or